auroraGPT-ANL/MCQ-and-SFT-code/HELSINKI_PLAN.md

 workflow (src/nuggets\_workflow) that:
 1. extracts knowlege *nuggets* (statements of facts or findings) from the papers, then
 2. probes a target model to determine which nuggets are new information

+Currently there is a generate\_nuggets.py that extracts 'factoids' and, to identify them, we find the paper's DOI (looking on the front page and, if not found, has the LLM find it) and tag the factoid with the DOI.

 ### Transition from Static Workflow to an Agentic, semi-Autonomous System